Rules & Regulations

 cross the midfield line for a first down.
 After crossing the midfield line, teams have 3

 downs to score a touchdown.

 f.
 There are no punts.
-If a team chooses on fourth down to “punt” the defensive team
+If a team chooses on third down to “punt” the defensive team

 will receive the ball and start possession on their own 10 yard line.